-FluSafe for the 2020-21 season is on pause, due to MDH's continued response to the COVID-19 pandemic.
+FluSafe is on hold indefinitely due to several outbreak responses.
 We encourage you to continue to use the resources below.

-The FluSafe program recognizes Minnesota hospitals and long-term care facilities for high flu vaccination rates among health care personnel*.
+The FluSafe program recognizes Minnesota hospitals and long-term care facilities for high flu vaccination rates among health care personnel (1).

-*For FluSafe, health care personnel is defined as all paid employees and licensed independent practitioners who are physically present in the health care facility for at least one working day from Oct.
-1, 2019, through March 31, 2020.
+(1) For FluSafe, health care personnel is defined as all paid employees and licensed independent practitioners who are physically present in the health care facility for at least one working day from Oct.
+1 through March 31 of the current influenza season.

 - Vaccinating Health Care Workers